 Similar Species: Eastern Mud Turtle, Eastern Musk Turtle.
-See Key to Illinois Turtles for help with identification.
+See Key to Adult Turtles of Illinois for help with identification.

 Subspecies: Formerly, three subspecies were recognized in the US; Illinois Mud Turtle, K. f. spooneri Smith, 1951 (Bull.
 Chicago Acad.
 Sci.
 9:189-199), Arizona Mud Turtle, K. f. arizonense Gilmore, 1922 (Proc.
 U.S. Natl.
 Mus.
 62(2451):1-8) and Yellow Mud Turtle, K. f. flavescens.
 The Arizona Mud Turtle was elevated to species and does not occur in Illinois.
 The validity of the Illinois Mud Turtle has been questioned by various authors (see below, “Nomenclatural History”) and its status awaits further data.
 Until such time, no subspecies are recognized and all Illinois populations are considered K. flavescens.

 Description: Medium-sized (up to 15 cm CL) turtle with dark olive, dark brown, or black carapace and lighter plastron.
 Vertebral scutes 1-4 mushroom-shaped, broadest anteriorly.
 Male averages larger than female, with divided patch of rough scales behind knee and longer, heavier tail tipped with a claw.
 Young with prominent black dot on posterior part of large carapacial scutes and ninth marginal scute higher than eighth.

 Habitat: Temporary to permanent ponds and backwaters of rivers in sand prairies and deep sand soils.